 - If one telephone goes off-hook while the other is on a call, a three-party call is established.
-If one user goes on-hook, the other user continues the call. - An extension user cannot originate a call from the SLT if the APT is: - playing background music (BGM) - receiving a paging announcement over the built-in speaker. - Both the APT and the SLT will ring for incoming calls, and the PBX cannot refuse calls arriving at the SLT.
+If one user goes on-hook, the other user continues the call. - An extension user cannot originate a call from the SLT if the APT is: - playing background music (BGM) - receiving a paging announcement over the built-in speaker. - The SLT will always ring for incoming calls (if its ringer is turned on).
+It cannot be programmed to not ring.